On this day devoted to love, I admit to adoring a man who’s not my husband.

 Your safety is a product of your behavior.

 When crashes happen, we can almost always identify the behavior that led to the crash.
-That’s a big part of what we do in CyclingSavvy — showing people what really causes crashes, and how to avoid them.
+That’s a big part of what we do in CyclingSavvy: We show people what really causes crashes, and more important, how to avoid them.

 I wish Eno were here.
 I’d take him on a bike ride.